Electronic devices and electrical items

 You must put all phones, laptops, tablets and e-readers - and some accessories that can be used with them - in your hold luggage if they’re larger than any of these measurements:

 - 9.3cm in width

-For example, you can take an iPhone 7 Plus, Samsung Galaxy 7 Edge, Samsung Galaxy Note 3, LG G3 or Sony Xperia Z2 as hand luggage.
+For example, you can take an iPhone 7 Plus, Samsung Galaxy 7 Edge, Samsung Galaxy Note 3, LG G3 or Sony Xperia Z2 in your hand luggage.

-- connecting flights via these countries, even if your journey started elsewhere
+You must also follow these rules if you’re on a connecting flight via these countries, even if your journey started elsewhere.

 |Item||Allowed in hand luggage||Allowed in hold luggage|

 You can usually take camera equipment in your hand and hold luggage.